-Index.
+index.
 Text of the Laws.
 Official Decisions.
+LAW 13 (continued). and in all other cases to the County Association with which the clubs are in membership.
+The Club to which the player belongs shall be noti- fied of the caution.
+Clubs are expected to provide a private way for players and officials from playing ground to dressing-room wherever this is practicable.
+A player guilty of using foul or abusive language to the Referee, shall be liable to be treated as guilty of violent conduct.
+Referees are also required to deal more effec- tively with cases of misconduct on the part of players, officials, and spectators.
+(Council, December 14th, 1903.) · · · · · · · · · · · · · · · · · · · All reports of misconduct by Service Players must be made direct to The Football Association, 42, Russell Square, London, W.C., except in matches confined to Service Teams, when the report shall be sent direct to the Service Association concerned.
+Without permission of the Referee, no person shall be allowed on the field of play during a match other than the Linesmen and players ndex.
+Text of the Laws. , Official Decisions.
 LAW 13 (continued).

-• and in all other cases to the County Associa

-with which the clubs are in membership.

-Club to which the player belongs shall be r

-fied of the caution.

-Clubs are expected to provide a private

-for players and officials from playing groun

-dressing-room wherever this is practicable.

-If a player uses violent or bad language

-Referee, it will be deemed to be violent cond

-within the meaning of Law 13.
-Referees are also required to deal more en

-tively with cases of misconduct on the par

-players, officials, and spectators.
-(Cour

-December 14th, 1903.)

-All reports of misconduct by Serv

-Players must be made direct to The Foot

-Association, 42, Russell Square, London, W

-• except in matches confined to Service Tea

-when the report shall be sent direct to

-Service Association concerned.

-Without permission of the Referee, no per

-shall be allowed on the field of play durin

-match other than the Linesmen and players Referees and Trainers who do not obse

-this Regulation are liable to be dealt with

-the Council.

-It is misconduct for any Association or Cl
+Referees and Trainers who do not observe this Regulation are liable to be dealt with by the Council.
+4 It is misconduct for any Association or Club, or any player, official, or member of any Asso- ciation or Club to offer, or attempt to offer, either directly or indirectly, any consideration whatever to another Club, player, or players of any other Club, with a view to influence the result of a match.
+It is misconduct for any Club, player, or players, to accept any such consideration.
+It is the duty of the Referees to act upon the information of neutral Linesmen with regard to incidents that do not come under the personal notice of Referees.
+(Council, March, 1920.)
+If in the opinion of the Referee a player has been seriously injured the game shall be stopped the player at once removed from the field of play, and the game resumed.
+If a player is slightly injured the game shall not be stopped until the ball has ceased to be in play.
+(Inter- national Board, 14th June, 1924.)

 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.

-- ,

-·

 •

+4

+a

-Trainers must not be allowed on the field of play whilst the game is in progress unless called by the Referee.
-Clubs are responsible for trainers observing this Rule. ·
+Trainers must not be allowed on the field of play whilst the game is in gress unless called by the Referee.
+Clubs are responsible for trainers observing this Rule.